MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Use session snapshots

-Create a session snapshot of this Python session so this environment can be saved in the web service and reproduced at consume time.
+Create a snapshot of this Python session to store this environment within a web service so it can be reproduced at consume time.
 You can only use a session snapshot that you've created.
 No one else can use your snapshots to publish a service.

-Session snapshots are very useful when you need a prepared environment that includes certain libraries, objects, models, files, and artifacts.
+Session snapshots are useful when you need environment preconfigured with certain libraries, objects, models, files, and artifacts.
 Snapshots save the whole workspace and working directory.

 > [!NOTE]
 > While session snapshots can also be used when publishing a web service for environment dependencies, it may have an impact on the performance of the consumption time.
 For optimal performance, consider the size of the snapshot carefully and ensure that you keep only those workspace objects you need and purge the rest.
 In a session, you can use the Python `del` function or [the `deleteWorkspaceObject` API request](https://microsoft.github.io/deployr-api-docs/#delete-workspace-object) to remove unnecessary objects.